 While Halloween, Day of the Dead, and Samhain are separate traditions, they do share similar elements with one another.
 However, it’s important to remember that despite their similarities, they are not synonymous.

-Visiting the graves of loved ones passed is a common practice in honor of Samhain.
+Looking for new Samhain ritual ideas to try?
+Visiting the graves of loved ones passed is a common part of Samhain.
 You might consider taking a trip to decorate the gravestones of your ancestors and pay homage to their memories.
 Spend some time in remembrance at their final resting places.

 Share fond memories of departed ancestors with your living family.
 Tell stories.
 Look at photographs together.
 Watch home movies.
 Deceased pets can be included in this as well; our fur babies are part of the family, after all, even after they’ve crossed the rainbow bridge.